QueraTeam/django-qsessions/README.rst

 - Write better documentation.

   - Explain how it works (in summary)
-  - Explain how to query sessions based on users, and delete sessions
   - Add more details to existing documentation.

 - Write more tests